trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 val activityLogger = mem.ActivityLogger()

 // Going through the flow
-val args = Args("YourRequestURIHere", kms.getCrypto(), didResolver)
+val interactionArgs = InteractionArgs("YourRequestURIHere", kms.getCrypto(), didResolver)
-val opts = Opts().setActivityLogger(activityLogger) // Optional, but useful for tracking credential activity val interaction = Interaction(args, opts) // This is a stateful object - we will use this to go through the flow.
+val interactionOpts = InteractionOpts().setActivityLogger(activityLogger) // Optional, but useful for tracking credential activity val interaction = Interaction(interactionArgs, interactionOpts) // This is a stateful object - we will use this to go through the flow.

-// It's a good idea to check the issuer's capabilities first val issuerCapabilities = interaction.issuerCapabilities() if (!issuerCapabilities.PreAuthorizedCodeGrantTypeSupported()) {
+// It's a good idea to check the issuer's capabilities first if (!interaction.preAuthorizedCodeGrantTypeSupported()) {
     // This code example isn't applicable.
 See the authorization code flow example instead.

     return
 }

-val credentials: CredentialsArray
+val requestCredentialWithPreAuthOpts = RequestCredentialWithPreAuthOpts()

-if (issuerCapabilities.preAuthorizedCodeGrantParams().pinRequired()) {
+if (interaction.preAuthorizedCodeGrantParams().pinRequired()) {
-    credentials = interaction.requestCredentialWithPIN(didDocResolution.assertionMethod(), "1234")
-} else {
-    credentials = interaction.requestCredential(didDocResolution.assertionMethod())
+    requestCredentialWithPreAuthOpts.setPIN("1234")
 }

+val credentials = interaction.requestCredentialWithPreAuth(didDocResolution.assertionMethod(), requestCredentialWithPreAuthOpts)

 val issuerURI = interaction.issuerURI() // Optional (but useful)